ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 behavior.
 If a client or IP proxy handling an IP proxying request is configured as part of a Differentiated Services domain, it MAY implement traffic differentiation.
-However, the use of HTTP can limit the possibilities for differentiated treatment of the tunneled IP packets on the path between the ingress and egress.
+However, the use of HTTP can limit the possibilities for differentiated treatment of the tunneled IP packets on the path between the IP proxying endpoints.

 If a client or IP proxy with a connection containing an IP Proxying request stream is using congestion control for that stream, regardless of whether HTTP